tom171296/BlogNet/_posts/2023/2023-11-14-WhatsNewInCSharp12.md

 ```csharp
 [Experimental(diagnosticId: "diagnosticId", UrlFormat = "http://google.com")]
 ```
 The `DiagnosticID` is required.
 This ID is used by the compiler to report the use of the experimental feature.
 The `UrlFormat` is optional.
 This URL is used to provide more information about the experimental feature.
-You can link it for example to your github issue or an Azure devops feature that addresses the experimental feature.
+You can link it for example to your Github issue or an Azure Devops feature that addresses the experimental feature.

 ### Experimental attribute
 The Experimental attribute in C# 12 serves as a useful tool for both platform engineers and package developers to clearly designate experimental features.
 As the landscape of software development evolves, this feature enables exploration of new functionalities while ensuring awareness of potential updates.
 In C# 12, the Experimental attribute facilitates an adaptable development approach, catering to the dynamic nature of modern software engineering across various contexts.

 ## Inline arrays
 The .NET team is always looking on how they can improve performance.
 With the introduction to inline arrays, they created a way to create an array of a fixed size in a `struct type`.
-As a developer, you probally won't ever use this feature, it is mainly added for the .NET runtime team to get more performance out of the runtime.
+As a developer, you probably won't ever use this feature, it is mainly added for the .NET runtime team to get more performance out of the runtime.

 ### Behavior
 The creation of an inline array is as follows: